Aviah/one-click-django-polls-tutorial/tutorial_part5.md

 	you@dev-machine: git checkout master
 	you@dev-machine: git merge polls-app

-Should be a simple fast forward:
+It's a fast forward merge:

 	you@dev-machine: git log --oneline